 We are proud to reward academic achievement and ambition, and offer a range of undergraduate and postgraduate scholarships and awards.
 For more information, including eligibility criteria and application deadlines, please visit our Scholarships, awards and bursaries page.

 As a student there are other costs you must take in to consideration.
-Our handy guide to student living costs covers issues including accommodation, commuting, and extracurricular living costs.
 Some of our courses require you to take part in field and residential trips.
 Where a course has additional costs attached to it, these are outlined on the fees and funding tab of each individual course web page.